vhxs/mongodb_vs_elastic/README.md

 ## Elasticsearch and MongoDB notes
 This is me experimenting with Elasticsearch and MongoDB in Docker containers running on my laptop.
+- [x] set up skeleton docker containers running ES, Mongo, and a Flask app
+- [ ] write ES and Mongo queries to insert random data in each datastore, respectively
+- [ ] Compare latencies

 Elasticsearch and MongoDB are both datastores.
 Elasticsearch is marketed as a *search engine* while MongoDB as a document-oriented NoSQL *database*.